davidsantiago/clojure-hbase/README.markdown

 Scan objects are a bit different from the other 3.
 They are created similarly, but they will return a ResultScanner that lets you iterate through the scan results.
-Since ResultScanner implements Iterable, you should able to use it places where Clojure expects a seq (not yet tested).
-ResultScanners should be .close()'d when they are no longer needed; by using the with-scanner macro you can ensure that this is done automatically (not yet tested).
+Since ResultScanner implements Iterable, you should able to use it places where Clojure expects one (ie, seq).
+ResultScanners should be .close()'d when they are no longer needed; by using the with-scanner macro you can ensure that this is done automatically.

 The Result objects that come out of get and scan requests are not always the most convenient to work with.
 If you'd prefer to deal with the result as a